ksy141/openmscg/docs/source/setup.rst

 simultaneous linear equations, least-squares solutions of linear systems of equations, eigenvalue problems, and singular value problems."

-On most Linux systems, LAPACK is alreay installed as a built-in library by default.
-Therefore, there's no need to manually set it up.
+On most Linux systems, LAPACK is already installed as a built-in library.
+Therefore, there's often no need to manually set it up.
 In case it is not found, you can follow the instructions from the following website to install it::